White House vows response to Democratic deadline in Trump impeachment drive

 Hunter Biden joined the board of Ukrainian energy company Burisma while his father was vice president.
 Trump has accused the Bidens of corruption.
 They have denied wrongdoing and the allegations have not been substantiated.

-Democrats also have accused Trump of abusing his power by withholding $391 million in Congressionally approved security aid to Ukraine - a vulnerable U.S. ally facing Russian aggression - and holding back a coveted White House meeting with Zelenskiy as leverage to pressure Kiev into investigating the Bidens.
+Democrats also have accused Trump of abusing his power by withholding $391 million in congressionally approved security aid to Ukraine - a vulnerable U.S. ally facing Russian aggression - and holding back a coveted White House meeting with Zelenskiy as leverage to pressure Kiev into investigating the Bidens.

-Republicans accuse Democrats of conducting a politically motivated witch hunt aimed at ousting Trump.
+Lawmakers and congressional aides said Judiciary Committee Democrats were drafting articles of impeachment with input from people including Pelosi and the heads of five other House committees that have investigated Trump.

-A question facing Judiciary Committee Democrats as they hold Saturday and Sunday meetings is whether to craft a separate article of impeachment accusing Trump of obstruction of justice relating to his actions to impede the federal investigation into Russian interference in the 2016 U.S. election, as detailed in former Special Counsel Robert Mueller’s report.
+A question facing Judiciary Committee Democrats as they hold Saturday and Sunday meetings is whether to craft a separate article of impeachment accusing Trump of obstruction of justice relating to his actions to impede the federal investigation into Russian interference in the 2016 election, as detailed in former Special Counsel Robert Mueller’s report.

 Another option would be to use Mueller’s findings to support articles that accuse Trump more broadly of abuse of power and obstruction of Congress.